Ayodejidc1992/bioc6243/project-linux/README.md

 $ cat file.txt | grep "hello"
 $ ls | grep ".txt"
 ```
-the first command (cd ~/mybioc6243/project-linux) Moves into the directory project-linux.
+The first command (cd ~/mybioc6243/project-linux) Moves into the directory project-linux.
 All subsequent commands act on files in this directory.
 grep "mistake" file.txt: Searches for the exact word mistake in file.txt.
 Prints any line that contains mistake.
 grep -i "gene" file.txt: Searches for the word gene, ignoring case.
 Matches: gene, Gene, GENE Prints all matching lines
 echo "hello" > file.txt: Writes the text hello into file.txt. > overwrites the file Any previous content in file.txt is erased
 echo "world" >> file.txt Appends the text world to the end of file.txt. >> means append.
 Does not erase existing content after these two commands, file.txt contains: hello world
 cat file.txt | grep "hello": cat file.txt prints the contents of the file. | (pipe) sends output to the next command. grep "hello" filters and prints only lines containing hello Output: hello
 ls | grep ".txt": ls lists all files in the directory. grep ".txt" filters the list to show only files ending with .txt

 ### Permissions & Processes
 ```
 $ cd ~/mybioc6243/project-linux